HengyuGu1994/MigrationKaleidoscope/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the following code to install from GitHub.

 ```bash
 devtools::install_github("Zhibin-Xu/MigrationKaleidoscope")